-- Regionalize the Rideshare Platform: In partnership with CTC partners, the Commission will transition from a locally provisioned Inland Empire-based rideshare and vanpool system to a regional platform solution.
-Transitioning to a regional system will expand the commuter database and improve the ridematching potential for those interested in sharing the ride to work via carpool or vanpool.
-Additionally, the regional platform will offer enhanced functionality and reporting that will better support program administration staff and employer worksite efforts to increase participation in alternative modes.
-This approach will also net additional cost savings for the Commission. - Maximize Employer Partnerships: Given that the highest percentage of vanpool arrangements is formed at work sites, voluntary employer participation is critical to address congestion and air quality goals.
+- Regionalize the Rideshare/Vanpool Database: In partnership with CTC partners, the Commission will transition (Summer 2021) from a locally provisioned Inland Empire-based rideshare and vanpool system to a regional platform/database solution.
+This shift will expand the commuter database and improve the ridematching potential for those interested in sharing the ride to work via carpool or vanpool.
+Additionally, the regional platform will offer enhanced functionality and reporting that will better support program administration staff and employer worksite efforts to increase participation in alternative modes. - Maximize Employer Partnerships: Given that the highest percentage of vanpool arrangements is formed at work sites, voluntary employer participation is critical to address congestion and air quality goals.
 Employers are the conduit to directly influence their employees' personal transportation choices.
-The ongoing success of the core Western County rideshare program is a testament to the significance of employer partnerships, and this beneficial partnership has carried over into VanClub and vanpool formation.
-However, the prior economic downturn created a corporate culture of doing more with less.
+The ongoing success of the CAP serving Western Riverside County, is a testament to the significance of employer partnerships, and this beneficial partnership has carried over into VanClub and vanpool formation.
+However, the prior economic downturn created a corporate culture of doing more with less and RCTC anticipates this culture will continue through and beyond the COVID-19 recovery period.
 Many ETCs feel spread too thin to commit to offering a rideshare program, let alone assist with vanpool formation.
-Delivery of in person/worksite rideshare support value-added services and tools to make the ETC's job easier is a critical motivation to continue rideshare partnerships and development of new ones. - Expand with New Market Development: The primary go-to-market strategy has been to leverage larger employer (250+) partnerships to cost effectively access and market to employee commuters.
-In addition, the likelihood that vanpool potential exists within an employer is directly tied to the employer size; the larger the employer, the more likely there is vanpool potential.
-While this channel has historically proven to be efficient over the years, it results in a rather limited base of commuters compared to the broader universe of commuters available.
-Therefore, in addition to maximizing the number of employer partners and maximizing vanpool participation within those employers, a direct business-to-consumer strategy will continue to be phased in to expand the awareness and consideration of vanpool options. - Support Multimodal Travel: In addition to ridematching, information services, incentives to facilitate ridesharing, and offering ongoing vanpool subsidies through VanClub, the Commuter Assistance Program also provides park-and-ride facilities to support ridesharing and vanpool efforts.
-The last Caltrans park-and-ride facility in the County was built in 1999.
-The Commission leases park-and-ride spaces from property owners to supplement the network of park-and-ride spaces in the County.
-A continued focus for FY 2020/21 will be increasing the number of leased spaces and coordinating with ridesharers, vanpool groups, transit/rail partners, and Western Riverside County cities to identify areas where the lease program can help support car/vanpool arrangements and facilitate transit connections.
+Delivery of in person/worksite rideshare support value-added services and tools to make the ETC's job easier is a critical motivation to continue rideshare partnerships and development of new ones. - Recover, Adjust, & Expand: The preceding efforts and partnerships combined with strategically supporting employers during the critical "Fresh Start" period of employers returning to worksites will position CAP for a recovery effort back to pre-pandemic vanpool levels.
+Still, going forward, future vanpool formation will not only be competing with the traditional resistance to sharing the ride, it will also be challenged with the ongoing fear or uncertainty with shared-ride arrangements as well as more widespread adoption and more frequent or permanent telework arrangements.
+As such, VanClub anticipates the need to revisit and potentially adjust program requirements to adapt to the "new normal".
+As a counter, the CAP will be working towards expanding beyond the traditional employer markets it serves.
+The primary go-to-market strategy has been to leverage larger employer (250+) partnerships to cost effectively access and market to employee commuters.
+While this channel has historically proven to be efficient over the years, a majority of employer and commuter employees are now positioned in the small/medium employer space.
+Additionally, the CAP will phase in more direct end-user engagement to further expand the awareness and consideration of vanpool.

+• Improve Multimodal Connections: In addition to ridematching, information services, incentives to facilitate ridesharing, and offering ongoing vanpool subsidies through VanClub, the CAP also provides park & ride facilities to support ridesharing and vanpool efforts.
+The last Caltrans park & ride facility in the County was built in 1999.
+The Commission leases park & ride spaces from property owners to supplement the network of park & ride spaces in the County.
+A continued focus for FY 2021/22 will be increasing the number of leased spaces as needed and coordinating with ridesharers, vanpool groups, transit/rail partners, and Western Riverside County cities to identify areas where the lease program can help support car/vanpool arrangements and facilitate transit connections.